Loretta Lynn dies at Tennessee ranch - NewsBreak

 Nashville is known as the Buckle on the Bible Belt.
 However, the city is home to a diversity of religions and traditions, including paganism.
 In today’s episode, we’re joined by a pair of community leaders to learn more about Pagan Pride Day and what it means to be pagan in a traditionally Christian area.
 Then, we’ll hear from solo practitioners about how they found paganism, and how they discuss their spirituality with their family and friends.

-New information about Cleotha Abston Henderson, the Truth in Sentencing law, and how often he went in front of the TDOC Disciplinary, or ‘D’ board, for different infractions while imprisoned was revealed during the joint Ad-Hoc Committee to Review the Adequacy of the Supervision, Investigation, and Release of Criminal Defendants.

 NASHVILLE, Tenn.
+(WKRN) — Music City showed up in a big way to say goodbye to music icon Sir Elton John during his Farewell Tour performance at Nissan Stadium Sunday night.
+Judy Norris has been a fan since she was 17 years old and says John helped her get through her husband’s passing five years ago. […]

+One of the top entertainment destinations for tourists visiting Nashville, TN is the spread of lively bars located downtown along Broadway Street.
+However, some visitors say they’re running into a peculiar issue where establishments are presumably instilling dress codes.
+TikTok user @gainz_n_bubblebraidz recently shared on a viral video that,...

-(AP) — A former Tennessee state trooper has gone missing after he was sentenced for a misdemeanor assault conviction on a charge that he pulled the face mask off a protester during the COVID-19 pandemic in August 2020.
-In a Facebook post Monday, Columbia Police said 54-year-old Harvey Briggs was last seen in […]
+A former Tennessee state trooper has gone missing after he was sentenced for a misdemeanor assault conviction on a charge that he pulled the face mask off a protester during the COVID-19 pandemic in August 2020.

-NASHVILLE, Tenn.
-(WZTV) — Autumn is finally upon us.
-What better way to get in the holiday spirit than to check out your local pumpkin farm?.
-All of these farms and pumpkin patches are within driving distance of Nashville, making for a fun getaway or day trip.
-Even better?
-Some you can get into for free!

-NASHVILLE, Tenn.
-(AP) — A federal grand jury has indicted 11 people on charges of obstructing a reproductive health clinic outside of Nashville, Tennessee.
-The indictment returned Wednesday charges all 11 with violations of the Freedom of Access to Clinic Entrances Act and seven with a civil rights conspiracy, according to a joint statement from […]

 What's your favorite thing to eat when you go out with your loved ones?
 If the answer is steak then keep on reading because that's what this article is all about, three amazing steakhouses in Tennessee that you should definitely visit if you have never been to any of them.
 If you have, as always, feel free to share your opinion in the comments.
 Until then, here's what made it on the list.